zydeico/sunny/README.md

 Extension: MedASR could later be integrated to allow voice-to-text notes for tracking or report discussing steps.
 For example, MedASR could transcribe a discussion between a patient and a dermatologist about their current review (the Review tab could have a voice recording feature which saves audio and attaches it to a particular review).

+## Video ideas

+There is a required 3 minute video to be submitted alongside the code and writeup materials.

+For the video, my idea so far is:

+* Minute 1 - Introduction to the problem
+* Minute 2 - Discussing current landscape with healthcare professional
+* Minute 3 - Benefits and features of Sunny and how it addresses the problem and is a step in the right direction

 ### TK - Problem

 ### TK - Science